Aircraft Maintenance Engineering Salary in India & Abroad

 • Master Technician: ₹50,000+ per month

-These salaries depend on the organisation, aircraft type, skill level, airport tier and overall performance of the candidate.
+These salaries depend on the organization, aircraft type, skill level, airport tier, and the candidate's overall performance.

-Once the candidate fulfils all CAR-66 requirements, completes maintenance experience, passes DGCA skill tests and obtains the licence, the salary scale changes significantly.
+Once the candidate fulfills all CAR-66 requirements, completes maintenance experience, passes DGCA skill tests, and obtains the license, the salary scale changes significantly.

 • Trainee AME: ₹50,000+ per month